 - Quick Poll helps to capture the student's response to a specific question quickly.
 An example of such a question is, "Do you agree with the given statement?"
 A poll is rated by providing the number of stars, thumbs up/ down, tick/ cross, etc.

 - Photo prompts students to activate their device camera to take a picture.
 This app is useful to let students insert their photos into the slide or to submit pictures of their written workings.

 - Upload prompts students to upload an existing image from the device or take and upload a screen snip.
-For example, you may request students to take a screen snip of their report on a third-party website.
+For example, you may request students to take a screen snip of their report from a third-party website.

-- MCQ is a flexible multiple-choice question app that you may add to your Slide in addition to the default Slide's question and answer choice.
+- MCQ is a flexible Multiple-Choice Question app that you may add to your Slide in addition to the default Slide's question and answer choice.

 - Randomizer is used in helping you to select a random student to respond in the classroom.

 - Buzzer helps to capture the student's attention during the lesson by requiring them to respond unexpectedly for point-scoring.